You receive protection

 Julia contacted the National Debt Helpline for free financial counselling.

-Julia contacted AFSA and applied for Temporary Debt Protection.
-This stopped the creditor from enforcing the judgment – meaning her assets weren’t seized – for a period of six months.
+After speaking with the financial counsellor, Julia decided to apply for Temporary Debt Protection.
+Once the application was accepted, this stopped the creditor from enforcing the judgment – meaning her assets weren’t seized – for a period of 21 days.

 AFSA encourages anyone considering entering into Temporary Debt Protection to first seek advice from a free financial counsellor by calling the National Debt Helpline on 1800 007 007.